Tools Reference

 snitchfeed_list_listeners

-Returns all active and paused listeners in your workspace, including each listener's ID, name, status, intent description, and platform configuration.
+Returns all active and paused listeners in your workspace, including each listener's ID, name, status, intent description, platform configuration, and any tracked authors (Tracked Profiles).

 Use when: You need listener IDs to pass into other tools, or want to review what your workspace is currently monitoring.